CornSnek/keystroke_player/README.md

 - Using a negative signed number for the second operation in `>> >>u` and `<< <<u` also terminates the macro.
 Note that it does not abort the program in C, but mixed signedness is not implemented in this program.

-# Reserved Variables
+# RPN Reserved Variables
 There are also reserved variable names that can be used in RPN strings.
 The variable names are prefixed with `@`.
+These should generally be used when starting the macro and not from testing equations from the program main menu.
 Here are the current list of defined reserved variables.

 - `@mma_x` and `@mma_y` - When using the command `save_mma;`, it also saves the x and y coordinates respectively to these names.

 - `@ci_now` - This is the current index, or the "program counter" of the command when used.
-Note that it starts from 0 to (Number of Total Commands-1) rather than from 1 to (Number of Total Commands) when debug_commands is set to 1 or `PRINT>>` command is appended. `@ci_prev` is the last index that was counted in the program. `@ci_last` is the last index of the last command in the program.
+Note that it starts from 1 to (Number of Total Commands). `@ci_prev` is the last index that was counted in the program. `@ci_last` is the last index of the last command in the program.

 - `@time_s` and `@time_ns` - These count the current time since the macro program began, where _s counts the seconds and _ns counts the remaining nanoseconds.